 Services and Infrastructure

-The QUEST Center is planning a variety of services to increase quality of research:
+The QUEST Center offers a variety of services to increase quality of research.
+Further services are planned.

 We offer an eLN for interested BIH researchers from the Charité and perspectively the MDC.
 The eLN meets the criteria of Good Laboratory Practice (GLP), respective DIN EN ISO regulations as well as 21CFR11 of the FDA.